Denaxas Lab

 sample of phenotyping

-There is a growing body of evidence from observational and interventional research suggesting that complex diseases, such as type-II diabetes, asthma and chronic obstructive pulmonary disease (COPD), are composed of distinct sub-phenotypes with different risk factor and prognostic profiles.
-Our lab develops and evaluates data clustering algorithms to identify, describe and evaluate disease subtypes that can lead to the development of personalized treatments.
+A growing body of evidence from observational and interventional research suggesting that complex diseases, such as type-II diabetes, asthma and chronic obstructive pulmonary disease (COPD), are composed of distinct sub-phenotypes with different risk factor and prognostic profiles.
+Our lab develops and evaluates unsupervised machine learning algorithms to identify, describe and evaluate disease subtypes that can lead to the development of personalized treatments.

 Recent research examples: